raghavchalapathy/Bidirectional-LSTM-CRF-for-Clinical-Concept-Extraction/README.md

 ## If you use this code  in your scientific publications  kindly cite the papers below .
 ["Bidirectional LSTM-CRF for Clinical Concept Extraction"  at Clinical Natural Language Processing Workshop at COLING 2016 Osaka, Japan.
 December 11, 2016](https://arxiv.org/abs/1609.07585)

+The code utilizes GloVe and Word2Vec pre-trained embeddings file to obtain vector representations.

 ##If you plan to use the  data(i2b2-2010)
 Please follow the instructions ["here"](https://www.i2b2.org/NLP/DataSets/Agreement.php)